We all know that eCommerce SEO is a crucial ingredient in growing your store traffic long term.

-Pro Tip: Repurpose old content to boost SEO in a big way.
+Pro Tip: Repurpose old content to boost eCommerce SEO in a big way.
 You can read more about how to do just that, here.

 The trick is to come up with a blog topic strategy and post as regularly as you can.
 This doesn’t mean posting for the sake of it; you want to make sure you’re posting quality content every time.
 Ideally, you should be aiming to eventually be posting at least one blog a week.
 However, whatever your frequency, make sure it is consistent.

-Posts should appeal to your target shopper, be easy to read (well-structured), and offer as much information as a reader would need about that topic so that they don’t need to keep searching for similar content.
+Posts should appeal to your target shopper, be easy to read (well structured), and offer as much information as a reader would need about that topic so that they don’t need to keep searching for similar content.
 You also want to include a variety of content types: images, video, etc.

 Bonus Content: 6 Hacks to Build a Scalable Content Marketing Strategy

-- Blog content helps you target long-tail and other sub keywords
+- Blog content helps you target long-tail and other sub-keywords

 - Posts encourage inbound links, which boost SEO

-- They keep your website fresh with new content – and we know how much Google loves fresh content
+- They keep your eCommerce website fresh with new content – and we know how much Google loves fresh content

 - Blog content improves your bounce rate by keeping traffic on your site longer

 - Are your products or brand name listed on marketplaces that allow for links back to your online store?

-Here are the top opportunities to explore when building a solid link building strategy, followed by Brian Dean’s tip on how to get powerful backlinks in 2019.
+Here are the top opportunities to explore when building a solid link-building strategy, followed by Brian Dean’s tip on how to get powerful backlinks in 2019: